Jacob Stallings Player Props: Marlins vs. Giants

-After going 0-for-3 in his last game, Jacob Stallings and the Miami Marlins take on the San Francisco Giants (who will hand the ball to Logan Webb) at 6:40 PM ET on Monday.
+On Tuesday, Jacob Stallings (coming off going 0-for-3) and the Miami Marlins face the San Francisco Giants, whose starting pitcher will be Alex Wood.
+First pitch is at 6:40 PM ET.

 Jacob Stallings Game Info & Props vs. the Giants